 Who Is a Good Candidate for Facelift Surgery?

-Ideal candidates for facelift surgery are in overall good health and do not smoke or use nicotine products.
+Ideal candidates for facelift surgery, who visit from Mesa, Tempe, Chandler, and other nearby cities, are in overall good health and do not smoke or use nicotine products.
 Women and men typically choose this procedure to take 5 to 10 years off of their appearance by:

 - Correcting sagging jowls for a sleeker, more defined chin and jaw

 - Restoring firmer, uplifted cheeks